 When I run this exercise with my students, some realize that a year from now, even if their podcast was successful, it's not a topic they'd really be happy about.

-Instead of just choosing something that's obviously right in front of you, spend some time thinking about what would make you happy to wake up and podcast a year from now, and beyond.
+Instead of just choosing something that's obviously right in front of you, spend some time thinking about what would make you happy to wake up and podcast about a year from now and beyond.

 2. Pick Your Podcast Name

 The title of your podcast is one of the first things people see, even before they listen to a single word of your show.
 So naturally, this is a really important decision.

 All this info goes into your podcast host when you setup your show there, and you can always change anything related to your show (people change their title, description and artwork all of the time).

 I understand if you're feeling a little hesitant about nailing down a show title and moving forward.
 It defines your branding, your artwork, what you say, how you share it, and many, many more things.

 For several podcasters who already have a brand elsewhere (where the podcast is an extension of that brand) then naming the show is usually relatively simple.
 It includes the brand name, and sometimes some version of the word “podcast,” “radio,” “show,” or another modifier to differentiate it a bit:

 For personal brands, you'll almost always see the name of the person in the show itself, which makes sense because they are the brand:

 Then you have the titles of podcasts that describe exactly what you're going to get when you listen to it.
 The title itself is descriptive of the content.
 And yes, this does help with search engine optimization: